 When SAP PI is not recommended in enterprise SOA (Service Oriented Architecture)

-- SAP PI is not recommended for synchronous communication as it will put a significant load on the infrastructure service for servicing a synchronous request
+- SAP PI is not recommended for synchronous communication as it will put a significant load on the infrastructure service for servicing the asynchronous request

 - SAP PI is not recommended for UI driven scenarios if the backend is exposed as enterprise services